 Please note that the said declaration may be accepted by Dublin City University in the following restricted circumstances only:

-e) the country is at war or experiencing political upheaval; DCU will consult with the Department of Foreign Affairs and Trade for guidance;
+- the country is at war or experiencing political upheaval; DCU will consult with the Department of Foreign Affairs and Trade for guidance;

 Notwithstanding the above, DCU reserves the right to refuse admission or cancel a registration in the absence of a satisfactory police clearance certificate/criminal record disclosure.

 The following sections describe the details of the various stages that are involved in the Garda Vetting process.